 Last month, Banks alleged on a now-deleted Instagram Story that she'd been sexually assaulted.

 Banks: I got GHB’d at a bar.
 I was staying at a hotel because I was doing press...I was just drinking and some guy came over and started buying me drinks.

 Envy: White guy?

 Banks: Of course...I highly doubt a black guy would drug me.
 Maybe he would.
 I don’t fucking know...so white guy comes up.
 I’m already tipsy and he’s just buying me drinks.
 And I guess between then and there he dropped something into my drink.
-We get upstairs to the room and we’re drinking some more...So I keep trying to kick this guy out but he keeps sticking his tongue in my ass...And every time I tried to kick him out, he just went and started eating my ass...When someone’s tongue is in your butt, what the fuck are you going to do?...and one thing led to another and things just – I just started getting heavy.
-My body just started getting heavy and I realised something was wrong.
+We get upstairs to the room and we’re drinking some more...So I keep trying to kick this guy out but he keeps sticking his tongue in my ass...And every time I tried to kick him out, he just went and started eating my ass...When someone’s tongue is in your butt, what the fuck are you going to do?...and one thing led to another and things just—I just started getting heavy.
+My body just started getting heavy and I realized something was wrong.
 And I just started screaming and I kind of stumbled and kicked him out.
 And then I fucking collapsed on the bed.
 And cried.
-Once I realised that I was on drugs that I didn’t know I was on.
+Once I realized that I was on drugs that I didn’t know I was on.
 I never felt anything like that.

 Sitting on The Breakfast Club Azealia Banks seems to have matured since the moments that people won't let escape her.
 She's holding herself accountable for her actions, but is also not shying away from her opinions.
-You don't have to agree with her, but her lived experience colours the way she feels about the industry, and it's not fair to invalidate that.
+You don't have to agree with her, but her lived experience colors the way she feels about the industry, and it's not fair to invalidate that.
 Watch the rest of the interview above.